 Forecast calibration aims to improve the probabilistic characteristics of forecasts.
-Moreover, well-calibrated forecasts are a prerequisite for the application of the copula approach (cf. Section 2.4).
-In Figure 9 (a) we therefore compare the crops of the raw and calibrated observer-based power forecast.
-As in Figure 7, we distinguish between atmospheric conditions and scale the marker size according to data availability.
-For almost all of the analyzed turbines the OF's skill was considerably improved by calibration.
+Moreover, well-calibrated forecasts are a prerequisite for the application of the copula approach (see Sect.
+2.4).
+In Fig. 9a we therefore compare the $\overline{crps}$ of the raw and calibrated observer-based power forecast.
+As in Fig. 7, we distinguish between atmospheric conditions and scale the marker size according to data availability.
+For almost all of the analysed turbines the OF's skill was considerably improved by calibration.
 The effect seems most distinct for turbines with less accurate forecasts, which often coincide with lower data availability.
-A comparison of the OF and persistence in Figure 9 (b) reveals that persistence is outperformed only for few of the turbines during stable atmospheric conditions.
-However, the OF is now more skillful than persistence during unstable situations for all analyzed turbines.
+A comparison of the OF and persistence in Fig. 9b reveals that persistence is outperformed only for few of the turbines during stable atmospheric conditions.
+However, the OF is now more skilful than persistence during unstable situations for all analysed turbines.